agentejo/cockpit-docs/reference/docker/index.md

 **Quicktip:** generate your `COCKPIT_SALT` by typing `uuidgen` into your terminal.

-To link your mongoDB container to your cockpit instance, configure your volumes accordingly, and make sure you link your containers over a network:
+To link your MongoDB container to your cockpit instance, configure your volumes accordingly, and make sure you link your containers over a network:

 ```json
 services: